speedscale/demo/node/docs-docker.md

 yq '. *= load("speedscale-docker-replay.yaml")' compose-speedscale.yaml > compose-replay-merged.yaml
 ```

-The resulting file should look like this with 3 sections for `demo-node` along with `generator`, `goproxy`, `redis` and `responder` which are the Speedscale containers.
+The resulting file should look like this with 3 sections for `node-server` along with `generator`, `goproxy`, `redis` and `responder` which are the Speedscale containers.
 You can run it like this:

 ```
 docker compose --file compose-replay-merged.yaml up
 ```

-When you see the log message `demo-node-generator-1 exited with code 0` then the generator has completed, and you can turn down all the conatiners.
+When you see the log message `node-server-generator-1 exited with code 0` then the generator has completed, and you can turn down all the conatiners.
 Now you should see a Report in the [Speedscale Reports](https://app.speedscale.com/reports) list.
 It should have an 87.5% success rate like this.

 ![Speedscale Report](img/spd-report-summary.png)